stvansolano/lucky-winner/README.md

+#Xamarin 4 has everything you need to create great mobile apps!

 Let's take a look into some of the features and enhancements included in Xamarin 4.0 for developing cross-platform applications including Android, iOS and UWP (Universal Windows Apps).

 ## Introducing Xamarin Forms 2.0